-Today, hundreds of thousands of people each year visit Pisgah National Forest, DuPont State Recreational Forest and Gorges State Park.
-Our parklands offer countless opportunities to go cycling, mountain biking, hiking, horseback riding, canoeing, rock climbing, fishing, hunting and camping.
-Roughly 41 percent of the county’s land is dedicated to recreation.
+Each year, hundreds of thousands of people visit Pisgah National Forest, DuPont State Recreational Forest and Gorges State Park, where they can enjoy mountain biking, hiking, horseback riding, rock climbing, fishing, hunting and more.
+Roughly 41 percent of the county’s land is dedicated to recreation, and the county also has a new foot-traffic only parkland – Headwaters State Forest – which encompasses roughly 6,700 acres in southern Transylvania.